Zhou Xun: Relationships

-1993-1998: Zhou began dating singer Dou Peng, cousin of Dou Wei, after meeting Dou Peng during a performance in Hangzhou.
+From 1993 to 1998, Zhou dated singer Dou Peng, cousin of Dou Wei, after meeting Dou Peng during a performance in Hangzhou.
 She followed him to Beijing, and their relationship lasted for five years.

-1998-1999: Zhou started a relationship with Jia Hongsheng while filming Suzhou River.
+From 1998 to 1999, Zhou started a relationship with Jia Hongsheng while filming Suzhou River.
 Their relationship ended when Jia saw singer Pu Shu in a coat he had given to Zhou on television.

-2000: Zhou had a brief romance with actor Song Ning (now known as Song Ningfeng) during the filming of A Pinwheel Without Wind.

-2002-2003: Zhou dated Li Yapeng after co-starring with him in The Legend of the Condor Heroes.

-2003-2008: Zhou began a five-year relationship with Taiwanese stylist Li Daqi, who was introduced to her by singer Rene Liu.

-2009-2010: Zhou was romantically involved with Beijing businessman Wang Shuo.

-2014-2020: Zhou married American actor Archie Kao on 16 July 2014 on stage after a charity event in Hangzhou, Zhejiang.
+In 2000, Zhou had a brief romance with actor Song Ning (now known as Song Ningfeng) during the filming of A Pinwheel Without Wind.
+From 2002 to 2003, Zhou dated Li Yapeng after co-starring with him in The Legend of the Condor Heroes.
+From 2003 to 2008, Zhou began a five-year relationship with Taiwanese stylist Li Daqi, who was introduced to her by singer Rene Liu.
+From 2009 to 2010, Zhou was romantically involved with Beijing businessman Wang Shuo.
+Zhou married American actor Archie Kao on 16 July 2014 on stage after a charity event in Hangzhou, Zhejiang.
 On 23 December 2020, Zhou announced on Weibo that they had divorced.